 Chinese medicine views endometriosis as stagnation of blood in the uterus.
 Acupuncture can help the endometrium to shed completely and it will also enable blood and qi to move more smoothly through the pelvic region and the uterus.
 Once the blood and qi are moving smoothly, any pain that was previously experienced should lessen or stop completely, and any clots that are experienced during the period should also reduce in size and quantity.

-For a lot of women with endometriosis, this blood stagnation co-exists with kidney yang deficiency, a very important concept in acupuncture theory.
+For a lot of women with endometriosis, this blood stagnation co-exists with kidney yang deficiency, is very important to read instahard reviews for understand the concept in acupuncture theory.
 Your kidney yang energy is like an internally generated warmth that helps to keep energy moving around the lower abdomen and uterus – it is especially important for good fertility.
 Kidney yang energy can be warmed and nourished by using a combination of acupuncture points and either moxa or another form of heat, such as an infra-red heat lamp.
 Often the extra heat used not only helps to warm the kidney yang, but also helps to directly shift the blood stagnation.

 For really stubborn cases, herbal formulae can be added to the treatment, with a mixture of herbs to treat the blood stagnation or yang deficiency as appropriate.
 A useful herb that you may have in your spice cabinet at home is turmeric.
 It has blood moving properties, so taking a teaspoon of that mixed into some water or used in food each day can also help your acupuncture treatment for endometriosis.